 Everyone I talked to said the same thing — spend as little time in Guayaquil as possible.

-I took their advice into consideration, and did the opposite by purposefully spending a long weekend in Ecuador’s largest (and arguably, most dangerous) city.
+I considered their advice and did the opposite by purposefully spending a long weekend in Ecuador's largest (and arguably, most dangerous) city.

-Despite Guyaquil’s size, it’s got very few hostels.
+Despite Guayaquil's size, it's got very few hostels.
 I booked a hotel in the city center, a few blocks from the riverside.

 The good news for tourists visiting Guayaquil, either en route to/from the Galapagos Islands or the Pacific Coast, is that there's just enough to do to keep you busy for 24 hours.